QMSS-G5063-2020/Group_D_TwitterStream/README.md

 # TwitterNetworkStreaming
 #### By Ceci Cabello, Lemon Lin, and Gabriel Gilling

+#### Our Project:
-We are building a website/user-interface for generating real-time streaming insights from twitter data that matches the user-input regex.
+A website/user-interface for generating real-time streaming insights from twitter data that matches the user-input regex.

 # Useful links
 (So we can share info/resources to each other if we find anything useful)